arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 as "the JMAP server" in this document.

-The DEBUGGING response code asserts that when used with a status response, the client may safely forward the human-readable text to the client maintainers.
-The human-readable text MUST NOT contain any message contents or other personal information.
+The DEBUGGING response code asserts that when used with a status response, the client may safely forward the string argument to the client maintainers.
+The argument MUST NOT contain any message contents or other personal information.

 The formal syntax in {{RFC9051}} is extended thus:

-resp-code-jmap = "JMAPACCESS" SP string / "DEBUGGING"
+resp-code-jmapaccess = "JMAPACCESS" SP (atom / quoted)

+resp-code-debugging = "DEBUGGING" SP (atom / quoted)

-resp-text-code =/ resp-code-jmap
+resp-text-code =/ resp-code-jmapaccess / resp-code-debugging

-Note that the link cannot contain a "]" character.

 The syntax in {{RFC3501}} is extended similarly (this extension may be used with IMAP4rev1 as well as IMAP4rev2).

+# Examples {#Examples}

+Example 1.
+A client connects, sees that SASL OAUTH is available, and authenticates in that way.

+S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER ...] example1 IMAP server\
+C: e1 AUTHENCITATE OAUTHBEARER bixhPXVzZ...QEB

+The server processes the command successfully.
+Since it knows that the client used Oauth, and that it and its JMAP alter ego use the same Oauth backend subsystem, the server infers that the (next) access token is just a usable via JMAP as via IMAP.
+It issues a JMAPACCESS response code in its reply:

+S: e1 OK [JMAPACCESS https://example.com/jmap] done

+Example 2.
+A client connects, sees no SASL method it recognises, and issues a LOGIN command.

+S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER ...] example2 IMAP server\
+C: e2 LOGIN "arnt" "trondheim"

+The server sees that the password is correct, knows that it and its JMAP alter ego the same password database, and issues JNAPACCESS response code:

+S: e2 OK [JMAPACCESS https://example.com/jmap] done

+Example 3.
+A client connects, sees no SASL method it recognises, and issues a LOGIN command with a correct password.

+S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER ...] example3 IMAP server\
+C: e3 LOGIN "arnt" "trondheim"

+The server operator has decided to disable password use with JMAP, but allow it for a while with IMAP to cater to older clients.
+The server issues a DEBUGGING response code in its reply:

+S: e3 OK [DEBUGGING "Cleartext passwords disabled with JMAP"] done

+Example 4.
+A client connects, sees no SASL method it recognises, and issues a LOGIN command.
+Its password is incorrect.

+S: * OK [CAPABILITY IMAP4rev1 AUTH=GSS ...] example4 IMAP server\
+C: e4 LOGIN "arnt" "oslo"

+The server does not enter Authenticated state, so nothing requires it to issue either JMAPACCESS or DEBUGGING.

+S: e4 NO done

 # IANA Considerations {#IANA}

 The IANA is requested to add the JMAPACCESS and DEBUGGING response codes to the IMAP Response Codes registry.

 # Security Considerations {#Security}